Last Updated on February 25, 2021 by Alex Miller

 10. Data Driven Decisions

-All the above items are straight-forward general examples of what to do (and not to do) when it comes to UX optimization, and they make a great starting point if you want to dive right in and take immediate action.
+All the above items are straight-forward general examples of what should be included on any website user experience checklist, explaining what to do (and not to do) when it comes to UX optimization.
+They make a great starting point if you want to dive right in and take immediate action.

 However, if you want to get into more detail into what YOUR user experience is like, turn to your analytics.
 Those cold, hard numbers can reveal a wealth of information.
 Here are few to get you started:

 Bounce Rate & Exit Rate: Bounce Rate is the percentage of visitors to your site who navigate away from the site after viewing only one page, while Exit Rate is the percentage of visitors to a site who actively click away to a different site from a specific page.
 When you see high bounce/exit rates, it’s a clear indication that users are not finding what they expected to see.